 The LTM time frame is sufficient to provide analysts and investors with financial metrics that are not inappropriately influenced or distorted by factors such as seasonality or brief market or economic turndowns.
 Some of the financial ratios that are most frequently calculated on an LTM basis are earnings per share (EPS) and dividend yield.

-CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)® program for finance professionals.
+Thank you for reading CFI’s guide to LTM.
 Our mission is to help you advance your career, and with that goal in mind, the below resources will be useful.

 Learn more about the use of the rolling twelve-month time period and financial analysis by reading the following resources from CFI: